samanthaafraser/filipkilibarda.github.io/_posts/2020-04-02-gdbrevgdb.md

   order to solve some task at hand.
 Yes there are lots of tools out there that are extremely useful, but once you've got the basic tools figured out, you need to get out of the mindset of expecting tools to solve all your issues.
 Start using the tools in creative ways.

+- TODO might be nice to do a section on how readline reads one char at a time from the terminal

+- peices we need to find in order to make this work:
+  - where do we get the in memory history list from?
+    - read readline code for this (`context_init_func`)
+  - how do we paste it into the prompt?
+    - get from bash